ClimateImpactLab/hierarchical-estimation/interpolate/README.md

 # Using `estimate.logspec`

-Please see `example.R` for an example.
+Please see `test/interpolate/test_example.R` for an example.

 ## Terminology

 Let there be `N` observations, each described by `K` weather predictors (e.g., 11 bins, excluding a dropped bin).
-The marginal effect of each predictor varies according to `L` covariates (e.g., 3 for mean temperature, log GDP p.c., and log population density).
+The marginal effect of each predictor varies according to up to `L` covariates (e.g., 3 for mean temperature, log GDP p.c., and log population density).

 Each observation is associated with an ADM2 subregion of an ADM1 region.
 There are `M` ADM1 regions.